ROZO96/MS_Thesis/README.md

 # MS_Thesis
-Repository for the development of my MSC Theroetical Physics Disseration.
+Repository for the development of my MSC Theoretical Physics Disseration.